mpiesiewicz/100DaysOfCode/day22 - pong/README.md

 The aim of the project:
 - Create a copy of the popular Pong game
+- Make it better than what is shown in the tutorial
 ## Features

  - Contains multiple objects: